This set of Object Oriented Programming (OOPs) using C++ Multiple Choice Questions & Answers (MCQs) focuses on “Object Array”.

 14. Two dimensional array can’t be initialized with the declaration.

 Explanation: The two dimensional arrays can also be initialized using curly brackets.
 For each set, values in curly bracket.
 And then another bracket is added at first and end.
-This ensure that all the code belongs to the user.
+This ensures that all the code belongs to the user.

 15. Is an array of characters always a string?